 Fishers were extirpated from the Northern Rockies by about 1930.
-Some fishers now exist in northern Idaho and the west slopes of the Rockies due to reintroduction efforts, but population numbers are very low (Heinemeyer 1994).
-Most of the project area has been identified as potential fisher habitat (USDA Forest Service 1994b).
+Some fishers now exist in northern Idaho and the west slopes of the Rockies due to reintroduction efforts.
+Population numbers remain low (Heinemeyer 1994), although fisher have been legally trapped in Missoula and Lincoln counties.
+The largest concentration of fisher in Montana may now exist in the Swan Valley (Forseman 1996).